indifferentengine/DigitalTears/README.md

 * Bad drill size on the codec header on the mainboard needs addressing.

-* Some clipping occuring - we're unsure if this is on the way in or the way out.
+* Some clipping occuring when using guitars - we're unsure if this is on the way in or the way out.
 The signal conditioning and overload protection could use a review.

 # Manufacture